grpc/proposal/A33-3p-identity.md

 ## Proposal

-This doc propases to extend the access to Google APIS directly with 3p identities.
+This doc proposes to extend the access to Google APIS directly with 3p identities.
 The crednetials of the 3p identities with be in one of the 3 following formats:

-File-source credentials
+**File-source credentials**
 ```
 {
   "type": "external_account",